-Herbicides that contain the chemical paraquat—like Gramoxone, Parazone, and Blanco—have been banned by the European Union, China, and Brazil because of their dangerous link to Parkinson’s disease.
-America has not only failed to ban paraquat but has doubled its use between 2006 and 2016, despite multiple studies highlighting its dangerous side effects.
-On average, 8 million pounds of paraquat is sprayed every year on corn, soybeans, wheat, and other crops throughout America.
+Herbicides that contain the toxic chemical Paraquat—like Gramoxone, Parazone, and Blanco—have been banned by the European Union, China, and Brazil because of their dangerous link to Parkinson’s disease.
+America has not only failed to ban Paraquat but has doubled its use between 2006 and 2016, despite multiple studies highlighting its dangerous side effects.
+On average, 8 million pounds of Paraquat is sprayed every year on corn, soybeans, wheat, and other crops throughout America.

 Agricultural workers and consumer activists are saying enough is enough, and are demanding that manufacturers are held accountable for producing and selling such a dangerous chemical.
 Numerous organizations, including the Michael J. Fox Foundation, have also urged Congress to pass legislation that would force the Environmental Protection Agency (EPA) to ban the herbicide.

 If you or a loved one were exposed to Paraquat and later were diagnosed with Parkinson’s disease, schedule a free legal consultation with The Ferraro Law Firm.
 You may be entitled to compensation for your medical expenses and similar losses.